mwaaas/caravel-docker/README.md

 # Customization of how the container runs.

 ###### Environments used to customize  admin account creation

-   Variable        Required          Default               Description

-1. username        No                admin              This creates caravel username if not defined it creates admin by default
+1. username  This creates caravel username if not defined it creates admin by default

-2. password        No                admin              Defines super user password if not defined it uses admin be default
+2. password  Defines super user password if not defined it uses admin be default

-3. firstname      No                admin               First name of the admin account
+3. firstname First name of the admin account, default is admin

-4. lastname       No                admin               Last name of the admin account
+4. lastname  Last name of the admin account, default is admin

-5. email          No                admin@example.com   email to use for admin account.
+5. email     Email to use for admin account, default is admin@example.com

 ###### Environments used for database creation